 Jill currently serves as the Vice Chair of the Arkansas Healthcare Transparency Initiative Task Force Board, is an Editorial Board Member of the Institute for Perinatal Quality Improvement and an Expert Consultant to the Delivery Decisions Initiative at Harvard's Ariadne Labs as well as serving as a member of the steering committee of the California Maternal Quality Care Collaborative (CMQCC) Maternal Data Center since 2013.
 In addition to attending monthly Arkansas March of Dimes perinatal quality meetings, she can also be found frequently advocating locally and nationally for cost and quality transparency and patient safety in healthcare.

-Alisha is a recent survivor of placenta percreta, which fueled her passion for maternal health advocacy.
+Alisha Keller Berry survivor of placenta percreta, which fueled her passion for maternal health advocacy.
 Alisha's background includes 10 years of non-profit and fundraising experience with organizations such as California State Parks, numerous youth organizations and the Junior League of San Jose.
 She holds a bachelor of science degree in Natural Resources Management from CSU, Sacramento.
 Spreading awareness, advocating for patients and contributing to the research of accreta is something she feels is vital to saving the lives of women with this condition.
 Alisha shared her story in early 2016 on Popsugar, around the time when Kim Kardashian West revealed that she had experienced placenta accreta complications following her second birth.